cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section1_intro.md

 <!-- Source: Presentation Gilles AAS 2021 -->
 ## What is a VizieR catalogue?

-Looking at the catalogue level:
+We call a VizieR catalogue:

 - A set of documented tables (including a ReadMe file)
-- An indexation by keywords, authors, date ...
+- With an indexation by keywords, authors, date ...
-- A global indexation by position
+- With a global indexation by position
-- Citation capability (bibcode or DOI)
+- And citation capability (bibcode or DOI)

 Optionally contains: